 In today’s rapidly evolving landscape, information security is more critical than ever.
-ISO/IEC 27001 serves as the international benchmark for establishing, implementing, maintaining, and continually improving an Information Security Management System (ISMS).
-The recently released ISO/IEC 27001:2022 Amendment 1, also known as the Climate Action Changes, marks an essential update to this standard, emphasizing the integration of climate change considerations into your information security strategy.
+ISO/IEC 27001 serves as the international benchmark for establishing, implementing, maintaining, and continually improving a comprehensive Information Security Management System (ISMS).
+The recently released ISO/IEC 27001:2022 Amendment 1, also known as the Climate Action Changes, marks an essential update to this standard, emphasising the integration of climate change considerations into your information security strategy.

 Released in February 2024, this amendment introduces new requirements that organisations must be aware of as they strive for compliance and operational excellence.